Skip to main content

 As a University of South Carolina student-athlete, you must be mindful of many NCAA, SEC and USC rules and regulations that could affect you.
 The purpose of this Web site is to help you better understand these rules.
 If you have any questions, please contact the Compliance Office.

-Only an amateur student-athlete is eligible for intercollegiate athletics participation in a particular sport (NCAA Bylaw 12.01.1).
+• Only a student-athlete who meets the governing athletics eligibility legislation and interpretations is eligible for intercollegiate athletics participation in a particular sport.
+(NCAA Bylaw 12.01.1).

 An individual loses amateur status and thus shall not be eligible for intercollegiate competition in a particular sport if the individual (NCAA Bylaw 12.1.2):